braksator/webarchiver/README.md

 Intended to optimize storage space for static website archives using deduplication, and minification.
 Works particularly well for large generated websites that have been pulled with wget or curl.
 The resulting text files will retain their original file extensions but must be preprocessed with PHP.
 Text files already containing what could potentially be PHP code will not be changed.
-Binary files other than images will be unchanged.
+Binary files will be unchanged.
 You can control which of the files are just copied over (left unchanged).

 ## Background